anuket-project/anuket-specifications/doc/ref_cert/README.md

 needed by the end users and the test case result verification programs (e.g.
 [OVP](https://www.opnfv.org/verification)).
 Historically, these rules were agreed by RC1 team and have been applied since.
-The OPNFV Test
-Integration toolchains will be used by all CNTT conformance suites.
+The OPNFV test integration toolchains will be used by all CNTT conformance suites.

 <a name="ri-rc-toolchaings"></a>
 ## CNTT RI and RC toolchains